r3w0p/bobocep/docs/source/section/patterns.rst

 Contiguity
 ----------

-The policy of states with regard to how they react to events that do not cause a state transition.
+The contiguity is the policy of states with regard to how they react to events that do not cause a state transition.
 :code:`bobocep` supports three types.

 Strict